irenical/drowsy/README.md

 In it you can find the following modules:
 <h3>DataSource</h3>
 [org.irenical.drowsy.datasource]
-A DataSource implementation with built-in dynamic configuration, allowing you to change any DataSource property in runtime.
+A DataSource implementation with built-in dynamic configuration, allowing you to change any property at runtime.
 It's built uppon [HikariCP](https://github.com/brettwooldridge/HikariCP), [Flyway](https://github.com/flyway/flyway) and [Jindy](https://github.com/irenical/jindy).

 <h3>Transaction</h3>
 [org.irenical.drowsy.transaction]
 Models database operations at the connection and transaction level.
-Ensures resource deallocation, transaction commit and rollback using inversion of control.
+Ensures resource deallocation, transaction commit and rollback on error.

 <h3>Query</h3>
 [org.irenical.drowsy.query]